bonfire-networks/entrepot/README.md

 ## [EntrepôtEcto](https://github.com/bonfire-networks/entrepot_ecto)

-An external library which provides `Entrepot.Ecto.Type` for Ecto schema fields to easily handle persisting Locator data in your repository.
+There is an external library (because it needs Ecto as a dependency) which provides `Entrepot.Ecto.Type` for Ecto schema fields to easily handle persisting Locator data in your repository.

 ---